harlan-zw/nuxt-delay-hydration/README.md

 to delay the hydration to avoid this penalty.

 The current solution for delaying hydration is [vue-lazy-hydration](https://github.com/maoberlehner/vue-lazy-hydration) which works well.
-However, it can require a lot of tinkering, may break your HMR and add avoidable complexity.
+However, it can require a lot of tinkering, may break your HMR and not solve the performance issues.

+In `mount` and `init` mode, this module delays Nuxt core code to squeeze out maximum performance, specifically around large payload executions.

 Nuxt Delay Hydration aims to provide optimisations with minimal tinkering, by making certain assumptions on trade-offs.
 This module isn't built to replace vue-lazy-hydration, but as an abstraction layer on top of it.

-Keep in mind, **this is a hacky solution**.
-Until Google can recognise which scripts are truly blocking, we'll need to rely on this approach.
 </details>

 <br>